-- Angiogenesis: Micrometastases (small tumors created by cancer cells) stimulate the creation of new blood vessels, which supply the nutrients and oxygen needed for tumor growth.
+- Angiogenesis: Micrometastases stimulate the creation of new blood vessels, which supply the nutrients and oxygen needed for tumor growth.

-During a physical examination, the doctor may suspect liver cancer if lumps are found, or if any of the symptoms above are reported.
+The doctor may suspect liver cancer if the liver is enlarged on examination, if the liver surface is not smooth, or if any of the symptoms above are reported.
 Various kinds of testing will be needed to confirm the diagnosis.
 These tests include:

 A computed tomography (CT) scan is a special kind of X-ray that takes visual images of soft-tissue organs in detail.
 Cancerous tissue will have a moth-eaten appearance.